huggingface/transformers/examples/seq2seq/README.md

 export ENRO_DIR=${PWD}/wmt_en_ro
 ```

-If you are using your own data, it must be formatted as one directory with 6 files: train.source, train.target, val.source, val.target, test.source, test.target
+If you are using your own data, it must be formatted as one directory with 6 files: train.source, train.target, val.source, val.target, test.source, test.target.
-The source files are the input, the target files are the desired output.
+The `.source` files are the input, the `.target` files are the desired output.

 ### Evaluation